 The Crucible Guard is the military wing of the Order of the Golden Crucible, the largest and most respected alchemy guild in Immoren.
 The alchemists of this ancient and venerable society used to reside in Llael before Khador invaded.
 After the loss of their key fortress they had to flee into the Kingdom of Ord, furthering their operation under this - seemingly neutral - state's aegis.
 They use alchemical drugs to give a normal human arcane powers...but at a great cost to their health.
 Much like Cygnar, the Order is pretty adept at ranged warfare.
 Being the masters of the arcane sciences, they rely mainly on fire and corrosion-based attacks, while robbing away the enemy's protection against said weapons.
 They also have various ways to de-buff the enemy via alchemic substances, especially undead and construct targets.

 This Faction has not been released at the time of writing.

 Limited Hordes Factions

 The Grymkin is a minor faction in Hordes.
 As Menoth returned to humanity after battling the Devourer Wurm, a few willful individuals led by the one known as the Heretic defied him.
 As punishment they were cast into the afterlife, known as Urcaen, where they have suffered since.
 Now they have returned, and with them are the nightmares and tormented souls of Urcaen.
 This is the stuff of legend, folk lore and nightmare.
 This is the Grymkin.
 On the battlefield they are an army with a strong bias toward close combat.
-Their unique mechanism is the Arcana system, 3 pieces of - part set, part chosen - cards, which can triggered upon certain events to turn the tide of battle.
-Their armies heavily rely on gathering the corpses from both sides in the battle to further strengthen their own forces.
+Their unique mechanism is the Arcana system, 3 pieces of - part set, part chosen - cards, which can trigger upon certain events to turn the tide of battle.
+Their armies heavily rely on gathering the corpses; the enemy's and their own, to further strengthen their own forces.

 Grymkin is subdivided into two theme forces: